bombasticSlacks/Aspirant/Game/Example-Gear.md

 A musical tool of rudimentary design.
 Basic instruments will be cheaper than expensive very fancy instruments and produce simpler sounds.

 > Examples would include: Drums, Flute, Horn.

 ---

-#### Spell Book
-*Size 2 Cost 25*
-A collection of prepared pages and translations needed to properly perform ritual magic.

----